<botshield-verify> Web Component

 botshield:ready | {} | Widget has loaded and is ready for interaction |

-botshield:success | { token } | User completed verification. token is a signed JWT. |
+botshield:success | { token, signal_token, signal_score, turnstile_token } | Verification complete. token is a signed JWT. signal_token is the tamper-proof bot score reference. |

 botshield:failure | { reason } | Verification failed. reason explains why. |